 Fill Weight

 Fill weight is often overlooked but just as relevant as fill power.
 Instead of measuring the quality of the down, fill weight indicates the total weight of the down inside the jacket.
-For example, the Rab Deep Cover Parka has a whopping 12 ounces of 700-fill-power down, while the Patagonia Jackson Glacier Parka has only 6 ounces of 700-fill down, which represents a significant difference in warmth.
-The calculation becomes more difficult the greater the gap in fill powers: comparing 850-fill down to 500-fill down is like comparing apples to oranges, so it’s most helpful when the fill powers are at least similar.
+For example, the Rab Deep Cover Parka has a whopping 12 ounces of 700-fill-power down, while the Patagonia Jackson Glacier Parka has 8.2 ounces of 700-fill down, which represents a sizable difference in warmth.
+The calculation becomes more difficult the greater the gap in fill powers: Comparing 850-fill down to 500-fill down is like comparing apples to oranges, so it’s most helpful when the fill powers are at least similar.

 Unfortunately, fill weight isn’t always provided by manufacturers, particularly for casual pieces.
 We’ve done everything within our power to acquire that number—including spending seemingly endless periods of time on hold and explaining to customer service reps that fill weight is different than fill power—and include it in our comparison table when available.
 Around half the jackets on this list provide fill weight, which is more helpful than not.